 2. Part-time Work for International Students

 We hope that this article on the cost of studying in Canada was helpful.
-To learn more information on how you can study in Canada, please visit the Study in Canada page and check out the various Open Courses to explore your study options.
-If you would like to know the academic and living expenses of different countries, go visit our Cost of Studying and Living by Country page to compare and contrast the countries of your choice!
+To learn more about how you can study in Canada, please visit the Study in Canada page and check out the various Available Courses for International Students to explore your study options.
+To learn about academic and living expenses in other countries, visit our Cost of Studying and Living by Country page to compare the countries of your choice.